We are available to speak with you about your Union City DUI case anytime, including after-hours, weekends, and holidays!

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR UNION CITY DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Besides your Union City DUI criminal charges pending in any of the municipal court in Union City or in Fulton County State Court, you are likely facing an administrative license suspension.
+Besides your Union City DUI criminal charges pending in municipal court in Union City or in Fulton County State Court, you are likely facing an administrative license suspension.
 There is only a limited time to request this separate hearing to preserve your driving privileges.
 If you have been charged with a DUI in Union City, chances are your Union City DUI officer served you with a notice of a license suspension action.
 If you were arrested by Georgia State Patrol, you can be sure that your officer served you with a notice of a license suspension action.
 Whether you refused your Union City DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Union City DUI officer to serve you notice of a license suspension action.
 The form that is used is called a DDS-1205 form.
 This form is either yellow or white and the Union City DUI officer may have had you sign it.
 Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).

 - We strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license: https://dds.georgia.gov/online-services

-Regardless whether you have actually received a DDS-1205 form from your Union City DUI Officer, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have actually received a DDS-1205 form from your Union City DUI Officer, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

 Three tracks you can take [beware of making a choice without the advice of an experienced Union City DUI lawyer]:

 - Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging your Union City DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Union City DUI officer’s request for a state administered chemical test of your breath, blood, urine, or other bodily substances.
+This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging your Union City DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing your Union City DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
 There is a $150 filing fee made payable to the Dept. of Driver Services in order for DDS to process the hearing request.

 - Properly waive your right to an administrative hearing in your Union City DUI case and have an ignition interlock installed: This track came into effect July 1, 2017.
-This allows first DUI arrest in five years drivers to be able to drive in the state of Georgia and fight their Union City DUI criminal case without losing the privilege to drive.
+This allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Union City DUI criminal case without losing the privilege to drive.
 It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused your Union City DUI officer’s request for a state administered chemical test.
+It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused your Union City DUI officer’s request for a state-administered chemical test.
 If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
 For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
 The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 - An application for the permit must be made with DDS within 30 days of the person being served notice of the administrative license suspension (ALS) by your Union City DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);